baupen/web/README.md

 - [x] fewer bugs / enhanced stability through improved code quality & less complexity
 - [x] improved email templates reduce time needed to understand content
 - [x] a new registration flow makes it easier for new users to get started

+Implementation progress:
+- [x] analyse architectural issues with current implementation (too large cache, nonstandard API)
+- [x] remove unused functionality (Notes)
+- [x] remove `SyncService` to reduce complexity & much faster testing
+- [x] remove next gen pdf generation as it will not be ready for some time
+- [x] refactor services for clean code (easier to use abstractions, clear code flow).
+- [x] reimplement the login flow to ease boarding users
+- [x] `ApiPlatform` setup
+- [x] use `ApiPlatform` instead of custom API for easier maintenance
+- [ ] allow access to the API from the app and craftsman views (header token)
+- [ ] use of `famoser/agnes` for deployment (faster, more scalable deployments)
+- [ ] migrate sqlite to mysql
+- [ ] new vueJS setup
+- [ ] reimplement switch UI
+- [ ] reimplement dashboard UI with App QR code, graph of recent issues
+- [ ] reimplement craftsman UI
+- [ ] reimplement foyer UI with scalable table
+- [ ] reimplement register UI with same table as foyer
+- [ ] reimplement edit UI with easier map edit

 Migration guide 1.0 to 2.0:
 - Migrate sqlite to mysql